This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 WLAN

-The network module:
+The network.WLAN class in the network module:

 import network

-wlan = network.WLAN(network.STA_IF) # create station interface
+wlan = network.WLAN(network.WLAN.IF_STA) # create station interface

 wlan.active(True) # activate the interface